Palazzo Pitti: Treasury of the Grand Dukes

-The Treasury of the Grand Dukes (Tesoro dei Granduchi), formerly called the Silver Museum (Museo degli Argenti), contains a collection of priceless silver, cameos, and works in semi-precious gemstones, many of the latter from the collection of Lorenzo de' Medici, including his collection of ancient vases, many with delicate silver gilt mounts added for display purposes in the 15th century.
-These rooms, formerly part of the private royal apartments, are decorated with 17th-century frescoes, the most splendid being by Giovanni da San Giovanni, from 1635 to 1636.
-The Silver Museum also contains a fine collection of German gold and silver artefacts purchased by Grand Duke Ferdinand III after his return from exile in 1815, following the French occupation.
+The Treasury of the Grand Dukes (Tesoro dei Granduchi), formerly called the Silver Museum (Museo degli Argenti), contains a collection of priceless silverware, ivory objects, jewelry, cameos, and works in semi-precious gemstones, many of the latter from the collection of Lorenzo de' Medici, including his collection of ancient vases, many with delicate silver gilt mounts added for display purposes in the 15th century.
+A room displays "curiosities" from the world collected by the Medicis, including a rare Precolumbian jade mask and two atlatl donated to pope Leo X. These rooms, formerly part of the private royal apartments, are decorated with 17th-century frescoes, the most splendid being by Giovanni da San Giovanni, from 1635 to 1636.
+The Treasury also contains a fine collection of German gold and silver artefacts purchased by Grand Duke Ferdinand III after his return from exile in 1815, following the French occupation.

 Porcelain Museum

 First opened in 1973, this museum is housed in the Casino del Cavaliere in the Boboli Gardens.
-The porcelain is from many of the most notable European porcelain factories, with Sèvres and Meissen near Dresden being well represented.
-Many items in the collection were gifts to the Florentine rulers from other European sovereigns, while other works were specially commissioned by the Grand Ducal court.
+The porcelain is from many of the most notable European porcelain factories, with Sèvres porcelain and Meissen porcelain being well represented.
+Many items in the collection were gifts to the Florentine rulers from other European sovereigns, while other works were specially commissioned by the grand ducal court.
 Of particular note are several large dinner services by the Vincennes factory, later renamed Sèvres, and a collection of small biscuit figurines.

 Costume Gallery

-Situated in a wing known as the "Palazzina della Meridiana", this gallery contains a collection of theatrical costumes dating from the 16th century until the present.
+Situated in a wing known as the "Palazzina della Meridiana", this gallery contains a collection of drresses and theatrical costumes dating from the 16th century until the present.
 It is also the only museum in Italy detailing the history of Italian fashions.
 One of the newer collections to the palazzo, it was founded in 1983 by Kirsten Aschengreen Piacenti; a suite of fourteen rooms, the Meridiana apartments, were completed in 1858.

 In addition to theatrical costumes, the gallery displays garments worn between the 18th century and the present day.
 Some of the exhibits are unique to the Palazzo Pitti; these include the 16th-century funeral clothes of Grand Duke Cosimo I de' Medici, and his wife Eleonora of Toledo and their son Garzia, both of whom died of malaria.
 Their bodies would have been displayed in state wearing their finest clothes, before being reclad in plainer attire before interment.
 The gallery also exhibits a collection of mid-20th century costume jewellery.
 The Sala Meridiana originally sponsored a functional solar meridian instrument, built into the fresco decoration by Anton Domenico Gabbiani.